pekkah/tanka-graphql-samples/README.md

 into multiple smaller services while still providing single access point for the clients.
 Provides SignalR based GraphQL server for clients using tanka-graphql-server-link and WebSockets based GraphQL server for client using apollo-link-ws.

+Host uses SignalR link or Http link to talk to the Channels service based on the operation type.

 #### Messages.Host